biraj-dahal/LetsCook/brainstorming.md

 - Pros: Passionate travel community, potential for affiliate marketing, partnerships with travel agencies and services.
 - Cons: Competition from established travel apps, need for accurate travel recommendations.

-**Idea 2: LetsCook Recipe and AI chatbot**
-- Pros: Wide appeal among home cooks, integration of AI chatbot for unique value, potential for partnerships with food-related brands.
-- Cons: Competing with existing recipe apps, development complexity of the AI chatbot.

 ## Final App Idea Chosen

-After careful evaluation, I have chosen **Idea 2: LetsCook Recipe and AI Chatbot** as our final app concept.
+After careful evaluation, I have chosen **Idea 2: LetsCook App** as our final app concept.
 I believe it offers a unique value proposition by combining recipe search, cooking procedures, and AI-powered recipe assistance, making it a valuable tool for home cooks.
 Our team is excited to work on this project.